Vanille-N/sorts_visualization/README.md

 When `Start` is pressed, the app generates a list according to the distribution settings, then shuffles it according to the scramble settings.
 Sorting begins immediately afterwards.

 It is impossible to change settings during sorting.
-Future versions may allow changing the delay only. `Abort` terminates the running procedure and is not recoverable (implemented with a macro that inserts conditionnal returns in key places of the sorting functions). `Pause` merely calls an infinite loop of interface refresh with a priority higher than the sorting algorithm, thus you should expect no less CPU usage when pausing than when running. (`Abort` however is expected to reduce to (almost) 0 the CPU usage)
+Future versions may allow changing the delay only. `Abort` terminates the running procedure and is not recoverable (implemented with a macro that inserts conditional returns in key places of the sorting functions). `Pause` merely calls an infinite loop of interface refresh with a priority higher than the sorting algorithm, thus you should expect no less CPU usage when pausing than when running. (`Abort` however is expected to reduce to *almost* 0 the CPU usage)

 Three LCD displays record the number of calls to the compare, read, and write functions.